rohitgandikota/sliders/README.md

 ```

 `--attributes` argument is used to disentangle concepts from the slider.
 For instance age slider makes all old people male (so instead add the `"female, male"` attributes to allow disentanglement)

+## Evaluate
+To evaluate your trained models use the notebook `sliders-inference-clean.ipynb`